beachio/chisel/README.md

 - Port — server port for local run or development run.
 - Parse Server URL
 - Application ID — ID of application at the Parse Server
-- JS key, REST key — keys for queries to the Parse Server.
-As a rule, JS key and REST key are not using now.

 Ways of setup them (descending priority):
 - Parameters of command line (for local run)